Colorado state troopers pulled over 2,540 drivers in a year for hogging the fast lane and supercar drivers can rejoice

 As a result, it tends to trigger a chain reaction – tailgating, risky overtakes, flashing headlights.

-The kind of behavior that quickly escalates into something more dangerous.
+The kind of behavior that quickly escalates.

 For faster drivers, including performance and supercar owners used to being stuck behind slower traffic, it’s a rare moment where the rules actually work in their favor.